 When your kids are at least school age, a better choice than the above could be in-home senior care.
 This is ideal for those with experience taking care of elderly parents — and it’s easy to keep expanding your business to add more clients.

-How to Start and Run a Successful Family Business
+How to Start Family Business

 Just like with any other type of company, it’s necessary to have a plan in place to start a family business.
 Involve everyone who will be working at the business in this planning to ensure that you’re all in agreement.